The Mercedes EQC is a fully electric SUV, offering class and comfort to buyers with deep pockets

-You can’t yet find the Mercedes EQC for sale in the UK second hand.
-The car is only just arriving on our shores.
+You can find the odd Mercedes EQC for sale in the UK second hand, though availability is very low as the car is still quite new.
 Give it a year or two and they will start hitting the market, as rental / lease agreements come to and end.

 - If you would like more information about EVs in general, please see our main Electric Cars page.

 - For specific details about the Mercedes EQC itself, see the main Mercedes UK EQC website.

 - Otherwise, please scroll down to the Reviews section below for independent video and text analyses.

 Mercedes EQC Reviews

 We have trudged round the web and brought all the best video and text reviews to you here.

 Click on the links below for independent reviews of the Mercedes EQC from well-known car reviewers: